PokerHigh Facebook Icon Texas Holdem | Online Poker Game | PokerHigh

 Each player is dealt two holes (face down) cards at the start of each hand.
 All you have to do to win is build the best 5-card hand out of your two hole cards and the five communal cards are known as the board.
 Three flop cards, one turn card, and one river card make up the five community cards.

-There are four betting rounds in the game, with players having the option of check, call, bet, raise, or fold after each round.
+There are four betting rounds in most poker games, with players having the option of check, call, bet, raise, or fold after each round.

 Know your Poker Hand Rankings